Resident Physician Leave of Absence Policy

 POLICY #: 8240.03

-SBCH provides all employees with leaves as required by law.
-SBCH maintains separate leave of absence policies that are available to employees on the Cottage Health System portal.
-Residents are eligible for all leaves of absence on the same terms other employees of SBCH.
-However, the Specialty Boards governing the various programs impose limitations on the total amount of time that may be missed due to a leave of absence, and in some cases require that a the Residency be extended by a like amount of time to make up for the time lost while on leave.
+1. SBCH provides all employees with leaves as required by law.
+SBCH maintains separate leave of absence policies that are available to employees on the employee portal.
+Residents are eligible for all leaves of absence on the same terms as other employees of SBCH.
+However, the Specialty Boards governing the various programs impose limitations on the total amount of time that may be missed due to a leave of absence, and in some cases require that the Residency be extended by a like amount of time to make up for the time lost while on leave.
 SBCH will comply with all such limitations imposed by the Specialty Boards.

-A Resident desiring a leave of absence should first determine whether SBCH has a policy under which the Resident might qualify for a leave.
-SBCH leave of absence policies are available on the CHS Portal.
-The Human Resources Department is available for consultation and assistant to Residents interested in locating the CHS leave policy that would be applicable to the Resident's specific situation.
+2. A resident desiring a leave of absence should first determine whether SBCH has a policy under which the Resident might qualify for a leave.
+SBCH leave of absence policies are available on the employee portal.
+The Human Resources Department is available for consultation and assistance to Residents interested in locating the SBCH leave policy that would be applicable to the Resident’s specific situation.

-If there is a CHS policy under which the Resident would qualify for a leave of absence, it is the responsibility of the Resident to comply with the requirements set forth in that policy to apply for a leave thereunder.
+A) If there is an SBCH policy under which the Resident would qualify for a leave of absence, it is the responsibility of the Resident to comply with the requirements set forth in that policy to apply for a leave thereunder.
 The Human Resources Department is available to assist the Resident with the application process.
-SBCH maintains leave of absence policies covering medical leaves, pregnancy leaves, leaves to care for ill family members, parental leaves, military leaves, personal leaves, children?s school activity leaves, domestic violence leaves, crime victim leaves, jury leaves, witness leaves and a variety of other leaves as required by law and otherwise.
+SBCH maintains leave of absence policies covering medical leaves, pregnancy leaves, leaves to care for ill family members, parental leaves, military leaves, personal leaves, children’s school activity leaves, domestic violence leaves, crime victim leaves, jury leaves, witness leaves and a variety of other leaves as required by law and otherwise.

 RECOMMENDED BY: E. Wroblewski, M.D.
 (CMO) DATE: 11/14